vbevilacqua/servicePoller/frontend/README.md

 An angular clean application with hot deploy

+## Installing dependencies

+Run `npm install` to install all of the necessary dependencies

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.